phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 Try a variety of different initial concentrations of ligand (`L0` = `1e4`, `1e5`, `1e6`, `1e7`, `1e8`), paying attention the concentration of phosphorylated CheY.
 How does the concentration change depending on initial ligand concentration?

+Then try to further raise the ligand concentration to `1e9` and `1e10`.
+How does this affect the outcome of the simulation?
+Why?

 Next, try only simulating the first 10 seconds to zoom into what happens to the system at the start.
 How quickly does CheY concentration reach a minimum?
 How long does the cell take to return to the original concentration of phosphorylated CheY (i.e., the background tumbling frequency)?

 Back in the main text, we will examine how a sudden change in the concentration of unbound ligand can cause a quick change in the tumbling frequency of the bacterium, followed by a slow return to its original frequency.
 We will also see how the extent to which this tumbling frequency is disturbed is dependent upon differences in the initial concentration of ligand.